polhenarejos/picokeys-docs/docs/picokeyapp/index.md

 - Security-related settings (firmware-dependent)
 - License and board registration

-PicoKeyApp communicates directly with the device over USB and exposes only the features supported by the currently installed firmware.
+PicoKey App communicates directly with the device over USB and exposes only the features supported by the currently installed firmware.

 ---